Capstone and Honors Information

-- Advanced Project in Writing: 20-40 pages, depending on genre
+- Advanced Projects in Writing: 20-40 pages, depending on genre

 - Senior Thesis: 40 pages, excluding end notes, bibliography, and supplementary materials

-- Senior Project: 30 pages, excluding end notes, bibliography, or supplementary materials.
+- Senior Project: 20-25 pages, excluding end notes, bibliography, or supplementary materials

 - A fall Senior Seminar student who wishes to be considered for Honors must submit the paper at the conclusion of the course.
 He or she may not carry work into the spring.

 - Senior projects serve to culminate a sequence of courses.
 Students who wish to be considered for Honors for a senior project (for example, a film or journalism project) must complete at least two preparatory courses in that genre.

 Students whose GPA does not qualify them for Departmental Honors may receive Distinction on their papers or projects if that work has merited an A or A- by the faculty supervisor and a second reader.
 Papers or projects that receive Distinction are bound and kept by the department.